-Demand for data visualization software is on the rise and, if one recent event is any indication, it's not just pretty interfaces that are convincing people to buy the
+Demand for data visualization software is on the rise and, if one recent event is any indication, it's not just pretty interfaces that are convincing people to buy the technology.

 Half the customers on a panel at the recent Gartner Business Intelligence Summit said the decision to invest in data visualization tools was due to bottlenecks within the IT department.